aneekban8/Data-cleaning/README.md

 The R file for completing these tasks is given in share_data_V6.R.
 The Python file for completing these tasks is given in Outlier rem.ipynb.
-The write-up containing tables for descriptive statistics is given in S and P 500 outlier analysis.docx
+The write-up containing tables for descriptive statistics is given in S and P 500 outlier analysis.docx The file containing the data used is SPIndex.xlsx.